Protect yourself from scams, fraud and imposters

 - Someone pretending to be an FPL employee or contractor to gain access to your home

-- A company claiming to be FPL or associated with us to solicit your personal information or sell their products and services over the telephone or through the mail
+- A company claiming to be FPL, or associated with us, that solicits your personal information or offers to sell their products and services over the telephone or through the mail

-- Emails or websites that appear to be from FPL and require you to provide personal information
+- Emails, websites or mobile apps that appear to be from FPL and require you to provide personal information

 FPL employees are regularly in neighborhoods for reasons including reading or working on electric meters, administering home energy-saving programs and maintaining power lines.
 However, we occasionally hear reports of people posing as FPL employees.
 Please remember that all FPL employees carry a photo identification badge and our contractors have a contractor badge or can provide a work request number and an FPL supervisor name and number.
 Ask to see it and call us to verify, if you are in doubt.